gomedh/react-template-ts/README.md

 1. Need to Add basic Unit test for the components and custom Hook
 2. Need to create a interface for the API response  -  to ensure Type safety
+3. The First name and last name can be placed in some secure place like using Dotenv package